How to Keep Your System Visible in the Age of Remote Working

 If you’re using Office365-hosted Exchange, you will have a limited entitlement to Windows Event Logs.
 Given it is Microsoft-provided, you might think that it’s a natural companion of observability on Microsoft Exchange.
 There are, however, a few aspects of the logging solution which mean it’s not always going to be the most helpful when looking at security issues.

 Microsoft will levy hefty charges if you want to mirror your Windows Event Logs.
 With cost often being a driver for organizational IT strategy, it’s likely that you won’t have sufficient coverage to create a truly observable system.

-Windows Event Logs are also fairly complex.
+Windows Event Log Analysis is also fairly complex.
 When trying to understand the status of your system mid-breach, you may be spending unnecessary time looking through all of the different log types, without getting down to the nuts and bolts of what’s going on.